cmsc388M/fall19/project3/README.md

 - Modify your 3D environment to better suit the new functionality and optimize it for performance.
 - Implement teleportation functionality for easy movement around your scene.
 - Add controller-based interactivity to the balls so they can be picked up and thrown.
-- Insert spatial audio effects to provide feedback when the ball hits a barrel.
+- Insert spatial audio effects to provide feedback based on ball interactions.
-- Build world-space user interfaces to provide user with helpful cues and to have a "main menu" for the app.
+- Create a navigational app menu to allow user to reset level or go back to intro scene (next bullet).
+- Build a new "intro scene" to the app using 360° photo, music, and a world-space user interface.
-- Create a basic 360° photo scene to place you "inside" of a barrel and design a way to switch between the two scenes.
+- Handle scene management for switching between the scenes.
 - Build and deploy your apk file to a supported Android device and test your app in a Daydream headset.
 - Use Git to create a zip file of the your project and submit it via ELMS.